Eligibility of exchange students

 Unfortunately we cannot process any late applications.
 Please make sure to apply within the deadline.

-Exchange students must have sufficient skills in the English language to follow classes (at least level B1 on the Common European Framework or IELTS band score 3.5-4.5), as the courses given in English are of advanced level.
+Exchange students must have sufficient skills in the English language to follow classes (at least level B1 on the Common European Framework or IELTS band score 5), as the courses given in English are of advanced level.
+We don't require official languages test certificates, such as TOEFL or IELTS, from the students, who are coming from our partner universities.

 Thesis and project work

 Any kind of thesis/ project work is always a special arrangement as they are not a part of the ECTS curriculum.
+The thesis process takes at least 7-12 months.
 Students cannot be guaranteed to be accepted for a thesis/ project.
 Students who succeed to find a placement will need to apply as exchange students via the normal procedure and before the deadline.

 University Consortium of Pori

-There is also an exchange opportunity at the TUT Pori Department.
-TUT Pori Department operates under the University Consortium of Pori (UCPori) to which also Aalto University, University of Tampere and University of Turku belong.
-The exchange students admitted to TUT Pori Unit can select courses from all the four different universities operating at UCPori.
+There is also an exchange opportunity at the Pori unit of Tampere University of Technology.
+Pori Unit operates under the University Consortium of Pori (UCPori) to which also Aalto University, University of Tampere and University of Turku belong.
+The exchange students admitted to Pori Unit of TUT can select courses from all the four different universities operating at UCPori.
 The course offering in English comprises four thematic modules: Industrial Engineering and Management, Business and Entrepreneurship, Game Design and Culture as well as Information Technology.
 However, Pori is situated approximately 140 km from Tampere and therefore the students cannot attend lectures at the Tampere main campus.
-Please check the web pages for detailed information concerning TUT Pori Unit and the course offering.
+Please check the web pages for detailed information concerning Pori Unit and the course offering.

 Exchange students who are admitted to Tampere University of Technology (TUT) can complete specific courses in the University of Tampere (UTA) and Tampere University of Applied Sciences (TAMK) as well.
 These Unipoli studies refer to the so-called cross-institutional study right.
 For more information, please see the web pages of Unipoli Tampere.